 Peanut Allergy and the Skin: Q&A with Dr. Helen Brough

-Dr. Helen Brough is the lead author of a groundbreaking British study that reveals how exposure to peanut residue in household dust can increase the risk that children with eczema or other skin conditions will go on to develop peanut allergy.
+Dr. Helen Brough is the lead author of an influential 2014 British study that reveals how exposure to peanut residue in household dust can increase the risk that children with eczema or other skin conditions will go on to develop peanut allergy.

-Allergic Living has an exclusive interview with Dr. Brough but first, some background on the study:
+Allergic Living interviews Dr. Brough but first, some background on the study:

 - Researchers vacuumed sofas in the homes of 577 U.K. babies in their first year of life.

 - Detectable peanut protein was found in more than 1/3 of the dust samples.

 - Years later, at ages 8 and 11, the children in this same study group were tested for peanut allergy, as well as mutations of the FLG skin gene (such mutated genes are strongly associated with eczema).

 - Of those who had become peanut-allergic, 1 in 5 had the mutated FLG gene.